jiakangchen005/Competitive-Programming/Kattis/README.md

 ## Website → [Kattis](https://open.kattis.com/)

-### *Note: Solutions are not intended for public display and some might not even work at all.
+### *Note: Solutions are not crafted for perfection and some might not even work at all.
 This is just a repository for my personal reference.

-### ~ All solutions are written in Python
+### ~ Solutions are mostly written in Python